Rural Research Fellowship

 The Fellowship is designed to be completed alongside other professional commitments, with flexible pacing over 12 months.

 Fellows should expect to participate in one or more virtual convenings hosted by United WE and present research findings at an in-person Fellowship Symposium at the conclusion of the Fellowship.
-Other deliverables include:
+Other components include:

 An original white paper published by United WE.